feerglas/storybook-addon-breakpoints/README.md

 ### Default configuration

-Without any configuration, the addon shows an overlay with the current width of the Storbook component view.
+Without any configuration, the addon shows an overlay with the current width of the Storybook component view.

 ### Breakpoints